ruzlejan/passwordGenerator/README.md

-A simple program written in Java that converts random integer numbers into a ascii-equivalent characters that can be used as a uniquely generated passwords
+A simple program written in Java by asking users to enter a the length of password that converts random integer numbers into a ascii-equivalent characters that can be used as a uniquely generated passwords